-Abstract-This paper considers two general 0-1 random fuzzy programming problems based on the degree of necessity which include some previous 0-1 stochastic and fuzzy programming problems.
-The proposal problems are not well defined due to including randomness and fuzziness.
-Therefore, by introducing chance constraint and fuzzy goal for the objective function, and considering the maximization of the aspiration level for total profit and the degree of necessity that the objective function's value satisfies the fuzzy goal, each main problem is transformed into a deterministic equivalent problem.
+Abstract-This paper considers a general 0-1 random fuzzy programming problem based on the degree of necessity including some previous 0-1 stochastic and fuzzy programming problems.
+The proposal problem is not a well-defined problem due to including random fuzzy variables.
+Therefore, by introducing chance constraint and fuzzy goal for objective function, and considering the maximization for the degrees of necessity that the objective function value satisfies the fuzzy goal, main problem is transformed into a deterministic equivalent problem.
 Furthermore, by using the assumption that each random variable is distributed according to a normal distribution, the problem is equivalently transformed into a basic 0-1 programming problem, and the efficient strict solution method to find an optimal solution is constructed.

-Keywords-0-1 programming problem, Random fuzzy variables, Degree of necessity, Relaxation problem
+Index Terms-0-1 programming problem, Random fuzzy variables, Degree of necessity, Relaxation problem